 Apart from the 50′s memorabilla, the restaurant actually played 50′s music too.
-They have a big breakfast menu also and the entire cafe smelled of coffee made for home brewing.
+They have a big breakfast menu also and the entire cafe smelled of freshly brewed coffee.

 This grub called to us so much that even after we left Montana the next day (after our discovery of this place), and we we have crossed the border to Idaho to go to a ranch, we drove back to Montana just to have the Wolfman for lunch.